Silver-Saucepan/paye/README.md

 in their "SPECIFICATION FOR PAYE TAX TABLE ROUTINES" Version 23, dated January 2025

+# HMRC Constants
+The algorithms use a set of constants that are dependent on tax year and defined in the Specification.

+This package reads the constants from a Google Spreadsheet which needs to be updated for each new tax year.

 # Not Implemented
 1. Weekly pay
 2. Scottish and Welsh tax codes